 Having vinegar on your chips is not dangerous, but drinking a lab acid like hydrochloric acid could be fatal.
-This is because hydrochloric acid is much stronger acid than vinegar
+This is because hydrochloric acid is a much stronger acid than vinegar

 The strength of an acid or alkali can be measured using the pH scale.